UWC2-PYTHON/ProgrammingInPython/source/exercises/mailroom/mailroom-pkg.rst

     $ mailroom

-and run the test from within the package:
+And run the test from within the package:

 .. code-block:: bash

     $ pytest --pyargs mailroom

-(or run the tests from the test dir as well)
+Or you can run the tests from the test dir as well.

 If you installed in editable mode, then you can update the code and re-run the tests or the script, and it will use the new code right away.